Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 Foundations (constraints before you generate)

-• Tempo/Key: include BPM + key in the global prompt and section notes if needed.
+• Tempo & key: include BPM + key in your global prompt and any section notes that drift.

 Back to top ↑